splunk-soar-connectors/trendmicrovisionone/README.md

 | action_result.data.*.arguments             | String   | Arguments for the file submitted                                                                                                                               |
 | action_result.data.*.error                 | String   | Error code and message for the submission                                                                                                                      |

-## Action: 'Download Analysis Report'
+## Action: Download Analysis Report

 Get the analysis report of a file based on report id.

+**API key role permissions required:
+Sandbox Analysis**

+- View, filter, and search
+- Submit objects

 Type: **investigate**
 Read only: **False**